LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 ### Overview

-The Apple Business Chat messaging channel now allows you to authenticate consumers (only from iOS 12 onwards) using an OAuth 2.0 provider.
+The Apple Business Chat messaging channel now allows you to send an authenticate request to consumers (only from iOS 12 onwards) using an OAuth 2.0 provider.
+The consumers then respond to the authentication request with their user/pass credentials which can be validated against the OAuth 2.0 provider.

-* LiveEngage will support agent/bot generation of the new Authentication Interactive Message using the Structured Content framework and configuration (similar to list and time picker)
-* Agent/bot will know if consumer supports the new Authentication Message via an engagement attribute, in order to determine if the consumer is qualified to receive the authentication message before sending it (a new SDE will be exposed with the Authentication supportability).
-* Consumer will receive the Authentication Interactive Message and will be able to tap to authenticate on the brand’s Authentication service URL
-* Agents and bots on LiveEngage will get real-time updates upon a consumer’s response
-* Upon successful or failed authentication, LiveEngage will support passing the authentication status and token back to LiveEngage [Conversational Metadata](https://developers.liveperson.com/messaging-agent-sdk-conversation-metadata-guide.html) (via the agent SDK) to allow the brand to perform validation on the authentication information.
+See the message flow below:

 <img class="zoomimg" style="width:800px" src="img/apple_auth.png" alt="apple business chat authentication flow">

+1. Agent or bot is notified if consumer supports the new Authentication Message via an engagement attribute, in order to determine if the consumer is qualified to receive the authentication message before sending it (a new SDE will be exposed with authentication support).
+2. Send the Apple Auth template via an agent or bot with the Structured Content framework and configuration (similar to Apple list and time picker templates).
+3. Authentication is done by your OAuth 2.0 provider
+4. Upon successful or failed authentication, LiveEngage passes the payment details back to LiveEngage Conversational Metadata (via the [Messaging Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation on the authentication

 ### Setup